hub21team/python-curriculum-2021/module_1/2_conditionals/README.md

 * If-Elif Statement

+# Teaching Tips
+* Since errors are the things that programmers encounter the most, it might be a good idea to spend some time introducing different types of errors and how to understand and fix them.
+* When introducing boolean variables, the students will probably wonder about the usage and usefulness of boolean variables, therefore creating a story or a context in which they appear useful or necessary is a good way to start.
+In the `Number Comparison` section below, there is a suggestion on how to introduce boolean variables.
+They are introduced as variables that store the results of numerical checks.
+Any other (more creative) way introduced by the tutor would be helpful.
+* One idea while introducing `if-else` and `if-elif` statement after introducing `if` is to use an example in which `if-else` and `if-elif` improve upon the `if` block.

 # Errors

-  Python, like other programming languages has a set of rules that we must follow when coding.
   If we write something in our code that violates any python rule, then when we run the program it will show us an **error**.
 For example, let's try running the following code:
   ```python
   x =
   ```